drcyberg/PCB_Drilling_Machine/README.md

 ### V1.2:

-- Better stability performance for sliding
+- Better stability and performance for exact sliding

 ### V1.1: